Sermon Seeds: Surprising Investment/New Directions

 And godliness has a longer view than the next moment’s pleasure or even the apparent long-term security of a big bank account.
 According to Robert W. Wall, Paul has an “economic policy” very different from the world that surrounded him or the one that surrounds us today, because it was “framed by his profound confidence in the future of God: the believer spends money on projects of mercy that build spiritual revenues for the coming age” (The Lectionary Commentary: Acts and the Epistles).

-Read in this light, the final verses of this reading are excellent guidelines for Christians in North America, so that we might not set our “hopes on the uncertainty of riches” but on God, who, as we read in Ephesians 3:20, “by the power at work within us is able to accomplish abundantly far more than all we can ask or imagine.”
-Might this be considered a counter-cultural claim in our society, and perhaps even in the church, if it preaches a prosperity gospel?
+Read in this light, the final verses of this reading are excellent guidelines for Christians in North America, so that we might not set our “hopes on the uncertainty of riches” but on God, “who,” as we read in Ephesians 3:20, “by the power at work within us is able to accomplish abundantly far more than all we can ask or imagine.”
+Might this be considered a counter-cultural claim in our society, and perhaps even in the church, if it’s one that preaches a prosperity gospel?

 Are we extravagant in our generosity?